 Georgetown real estate is some of the most expensive in Mississippi, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-When you are in Georgetown, you'll notice that it is more blue-collar than most other communities in America.
-45.00% of Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Georgetown is generally considered to be a blue-collar town.
+45.00% of the Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Georgetown is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Georgetown who work in healthcare suport services (16.25%), office and administrative support (15.00%), and teaching (7.50%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Georgetown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Georgetown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.